 That said, you are getting a pretty solid plan for a basic monthly fee of $45.
 And, if you take advantage of the autopay discount, you can get it for $40 a month.

 What do you get with $40 a month?
 Well, for starters, Sprint offers you unlimited calls and texts when used domestically.
 You also have unlimited international text if you have that special someone you constantly want to keep in touch with.

 And, to top it all off, you get 2 gigs of LTE data connection on one of the country’s top service providers.
 That is as good as you can get for top-quality service.

 This plan is available for almost every phone that Sprint offers.
 Yes, unlike the other plans on this list, it is available for iPhone.
 If you are an Apple user, you are in luck because you can get your favorite iPhone model together with Sprint’s most affordable cell phone plans.

 That means that you can enjoy your high-quality phone together with unlimited calls on texts on a service that ranks as one of the best cheapest cell phone plans for one person for Sprint users.

 6. Boost Mobile Plan $50

-Boost Mobile’s Plan $50 is arguably the best unlimited plan on this list when it comes to the value it brings for the price you have to pay.
-For only $50 on a monthly basis, you already have a plan that gives you unlimited calls, texts, and data connection.
-It is only $15 more expensive than Boost Mobile’s Plan $50 and $5 more than what you pay for Sprint’s Plan $45 but you already have a plan that is completely unlimited.
+Boost Mobile’s Plan $50 is arguably the best-unlimited plan on this list when it comes to the value it brings for the price you have to pay.
+For only $50 every month, you already have a plan that gives you unlimited calls, texts, and data connections.

 7. U.S. Cellular Plan $55/$45